 Vinegar, sugar, and spices are often added to the sauce to give it flavor.
 The salad is then typically refrigerated for several hours or overnight to allow the flavors to meld together.

 Add a little sugar to the mixture if it’s got a little extra zip.
-Add your favorite cold vegetables as well, stir them all together, and then let them sit in the fridge overnight.
+Add your favorite cold vegetables, stir them all together, and then let them sit in the fridge overnight.

 Need to go gluten-free?
 Utilize fresh corn pasta instead of rice pasta for this dish.
 It’ll stand up better to the overall process.